 - Name of the opportunity

 - A single paragraph (100 words max) including web links and contact information

 We send out CanScene (our member’s newsletter) on the 15th of every month.
 If you would like us to include your opportunity send it to: firstname.lastname@example.org before the 10th of every month, or fill out this form.
 If the opportunity does not meet the requirements above your posting may not be included.

 If you can't find what you are looking for, please fill in our general form here:

 I ordered a digital script and it didn't show up in my inbox right away, why?

 Once you have purchased a digital script, you are sent an email with a link for downloading.
 If you do not see this email in your inbox, you may want to check your spam folder.
 Should you have any difficulty with this link please email email@example.com.
 Please note, any emails sent regarding script orders that are sent over the weekends, holidays or on weeknights after 5:00pm will be responded to during office hours (Monday -Friday 9:00am-5:00pm).

 I’d like to order printed copyscripts from a digital download.

 To order printed scripts from a digital download, contact the Program Manager at firstname.lastname@example.org to specify which play you want, and how many printed scripts you will need.
-They will ask for your shipping address if necessary and method of payment.
-Printed scripts are $12 each plus shipping, handling, and tax.
+They will follow up with the information about costs, shipping and payment.

 I wanted a digital copy of a play but only a hard copy is available.